ebootdpr/ebootdpr/README.md

 - I like martial arts, I did a couple of years of Judo and Karate (Shorin Ryu) and 6 months of Kung Fu (Wushu)

 ## Skills
- roughly ordered by Most skilled to least skilled.
+ Roughly ordered by Most skilled to least skilled.
+But I can learn anything if it is needed in less than a week.
-###  Technologies
+###  Tech stack
 <p align="left">
 <img src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=Node.Js"/>
 <img src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=Express%20Sequelize%20and%20Mongoose"/>